-ACC 1213-1223-Principles of Accounting.
-These courses are designed to give an understanding of recording, classification, and summarization of business transactions and events with insight into interpretation and reporting of the resulting effects upon the business.
+- ACC 1213-1223-Principles of Accounting.
+These courses are designed to give an understanding of recording, classification, and summarization of business transactions and events with insight into interpretation of the resulting effects upon the business.
 Previous knowledge of bookkeeping or accounting is not required for ACC 1213.
 Prerequisite for 1223 is ACC 1213.
-Three semester hours each.
+Three semester hours each. - ACC 2313-Cost Accounting.
+This course is a study of the application of accounting principles to job order, process cost, and standard cost systems.
+Prerequisite: ACC 1213-1223.
+Three semester hours.